ashiqxq/2048/README.md

 # Game implementation logic

-The logic used here is fairly easy, we use a slide and merge technique. i.e slide the non empty tiles into a queue and then merge the consecutive pair of identical tiles
+The logic used here is fairly easy, we use a slide and merge technique. i.e
+1. slide the non empty tiles into a queue
+2. and then merge the consecutive pair of identical tiles in the queue